ChristophHirche/ChristophHirche/_pages/wedding.md

 ---
-title: "Lyon-Sinapore Quantum Information Meeting"
+title: "Christoph Jamie wedding"
 layout: textlay
-excerpt: "Lyon-Sinapore Quantum Information Meeting"
+excerpt: "Christoph Jamie wedding"
 sitemap: false
-permalink: /lyon-singapore/
+permalink: /CJwedding/
 ---

-# Lyon-Singapore Quantum Information Meeting
+# Christoph Jamie wedding
-#### 05.-09.
-June 2023
+#### 14. September 2024

 ### General Information
 The workshop will be held at CQT and aims to foster collaborations between the quantum information groups in Lyon and Singapore.